rootlyhq/terraform-provider-rootly/docs/resources/workflow_task_page_pagerduty_on_call_responders.md

 Optional:

-- `create_new_incident_on_conflict` (Boolean) Rootly only supports linking to a single Pagerduty incident.
-If this feature is disabled Rootly will add responders from any additional pages to the existing Pagerduty incident that is linked to the Rootly incident.
-If enabled, Rootly will create a new Pagerduty incident that is not linked to any Rootly incidents.
+- `create_new_incident_on_conflict` (Boolean) Rootly only supports linking to a single PagerDuty incident.
+If this feature is disabled Rootly will add responders from any additional pages to the existing PagerDuty incident that is linked to the Rootly incident.
+If enabled, Rootly will create a new PagerDuty incident that is not linked to any Rootly incidents.
 Value must be one of true or false
 - `escalation_policies` (Block List) (see [below for nested schema](#nestedblock--task_params--escalation_policies))
 - `message` (String)
+- `priority` (String) PagerDuty incident priority, selecting auto will let Rootly auto map our incident severity
 - `task_type` (String)
 - `urgency` (String) Value must be one of `high`, `low`, `auto`.
 - `users` (Block List) (see [below for nested schema](#nestedblock--task_params--users))